ereidelbach/SBIR/README.md

 * <i>Phase III</i>.
 The objective of Phase III, where appropriate, is for the small business to pursue commercialization objectives resulting from the Phase I/II R/R&D activities.
 The SBIR program does not fund Phase III.
 Some Federal agencies, Phase III may involve follow-on non-SBIR funded R&D or production contracts for products, processes or services intended for use by the U.S. Government.

-Each agency with R&D budgets that exceed $100 million are required to allocate 3.2% (FY 2017) of their R&D budget to these programs.
+Each agency with R&D budgets that exceed $100 million are required to allocate 3.2% (FY 2017) of their R&D budget to these programs."

 The 11 participating agencies from the federal government are as follows: